Contributing

 Open a new branch with the version name

-Change the version in pyproject.toml
+Change the version in pyproject.toml (you can run

-Commit the change with a new version label as the commit message (checking the tests pass)
+, which has script-level dependencies)Commit the change with a new version label as the commit message (checking the tests pass)

-Head to github and merge into main
+Head to GitHub and merge into main (again, if the CI works)

 Draft a new release based on that most recent merge commit, using the new version as the tag

-Confirm the release draft on gitub
+Confirm the release draft on GitHub

-The automatic release github action will push to PyPI.
+The automatic release GitHub Action will push to PyPI.

 command locally.